Retention marketing is using marketing techniques to keep customers with a company.

 3. Referral-Based Customer Retention Campaigns

 Referral marketing lets your customers share your product with people, just like word-of-mouth marketing.
-It’s also one of the most useful methods: 78% of B2B marketers state referral programs yield good or excellent SQLs.
+It’s also one of the most useful methods: 78% of B2B marketers state b2b referral program yield good or excellent SQLs.

 Incentivizing current users to recommend your app for a reward, you can prompt them to keep using your platform and deliver prospective users with powerful social proof to boost new downloads.